 While in many countries with similar schemes VAT is calculated with the deposit fee, Deputy Head of Department of Waste Management at the Ministry of Environment Irma Gurguliani says the issue is still under discussion with the Ministry of Finance but that “we are trying our best for the VAT not to be applied to the deposit fee.”

 It’s not all bad news though for producers, Gurguliani says: “When it comes to this 20 tetri fee, a number of bottles will still remain outside the system and will not be returned for various reasons.
 This money will then remain within the system of the PROs, and it can be put towards bolstering and strengthening the system.”

-Gurguliani touched on the importance of finding a sweet spot when it comes to establishing a deposit fee, noting that in Georgia, 20 tetri is not an amount of money that a number of people can ignore.
+Gurguliani noted the importance of finding a sweet spot when it comes to establishing a deposit fee, noting that in Georgia, 20 tetri is not an insignificant amount:

 “If it were 10 tetri, or five, then maybe it wouldn’t work so well.
 But in this case, it is definitely an incentive to return the bottles.